 Scratch and Peck Naturally Free Organic Feed

-• Grown and Milled in North America - All of our feeds are made in...
+- Grown and Milled in North America - Our feed is proudly sourced...

 The Scratch and Peck Organic chicken feed on Amazon is USDA certified organic and GMO-free for optimal poultry health.
 It contains no soy or corn and is in a raw and natural form without pelletization and unhealthy processing, which makes it perfect for home fermentation.